BorisPis/draft-pismenny-tls-dtls-plaintext-sequence-number/draft-pismenny-tls-dtls-plaintext-sequence-number.md

 If this extension is not present, in either ClientHello or EncryptedExtensions, then both parties MUST fallback to the default record sequence number encryption algorithm.

-> OPEN: Do we want an encrypted extension for the server's response?
-> It is possible to use an encrypted extension, by using the default
-> record sequence encryption algorithm prior to epoch 3 (epoch < 3), and
-> enabling the selected algorithm only after epoch 3 (epoch >= 3).

 # Security Considerations